bertiqwerty/rvimage/README.md

 be in the currently opened folder.

 ## Configuration

 Create a file `rv_cfg.toml` in `%USERPROFILE%/.rvimage/rv_cfg.toml` (or probably `$HOME/.rvimage/rv_cfg.toml` under Linux, untested) with the following content.
 Currently, only authorization with key-files without passphrase is supported.
 ```
+ # We support the connections "Local", "Ssh", "PyHttp", or "AzureBlob"
-connection = "Ssh" # "Local" or "Ssh", Local for local folder
+connection = "Ssh"

-cache = "FileCache"  # "NoCache" for not caching at all or "FileCache" for caching files in a temp dir.
+# "NoCache" for not caching at all or "FileCache" for caching files in a temp dir.
+cache = "FileCache"

 # Address of the http server, default is 127.0.0.1:5432
 # http_address = address:port

 # If you do not want to use the temporary directory of your OS, you can add something else.
 # tmpdir =

 [file_cache_args]
 n_prev_images = 2  # number of images to be cached previous to the selected one
 n_next_images = 8  # number of images to be cached following the selected one
 n_threads = 4  # number of threads to be used for background file caching

 [ssh_cfg]
 # Local folders can interactively be chosen via file dialog.
 Remote folders are restricted to one of the following list.
 remote_folder_paths = [